nice-game-hints/deponia/05-village/050-get-headphones/056-get-parrot.md

 Parrot is in the Alley, next to Hannek yabbing around

-# He is quite livid
+# The parrot is quite livid
 Maybe you could somehow anesthesizise it.

 # With what?